t18d/attested-conjectures/docs/abbreviations.md

 ---
 title: Classical Abbreviations @ Database of Greek and Latin Conjectural Emendations Attested in MSS
-description: A supplement to Lindsay-Bains, Cappelli, and Wellington
+description: A supplement to Lindsay–Bains, Cappelli, and Wellington
 permalink: abbreviations/
 seo:
   type: Dataset